-If you are a survivor from a domestic abuse situation you have probably tried to shield you children from what has been happening but, talking to them can help remove their feelings of powerlessness confusion and anger.
-We have drafted some helpful information below on way you may be able engage with them and helpful tips and tricks to help you help your children.
+If you are a survivor of a domestic abuse situation, you have probably tried to shield your children from what has been happening.
+Talking to them can help remove their feelings of powerlessness, confusion and anger.
+We have drafted some helpful information below on ways you may be able engage with and help your children.

 How to help your children understand

 Most children will appreciate an opportunity to acknowledge the abuse and to talk about how they are feeling.